rwoll/CS051Proposal/README.md

 git push
 ```
 It would also be fairly straightforward to write a bash script to do this.
-Something like the untested and script below:
+Something like the script below.
+It is to be run in the directory containing
+the lab directory, and expects the lab directory as a parameter.
+It also
+assumes that the `origin` remote is desired destination repository

 ```bash
 publish_lab () {